zammad/zammad-org/src/it/tutorials/custom-kb-url.md

 - Add the URL you want to publish your knowledge base under and click the `Submit` button.
 - Click on the `Web Server Configuration` button to get the configuration for your NPM.
-You can already copy the snippet or just leave it open — it is needed for the NPM configuration.
+You can already copy the snippet or just leave it open; it is needed for the NPM configuration.

 ## Configure NPM